Article

 1 Introduction

 The synthesis of metal and semiconductor nano- particles is an expanding research area, due to their potential applications for the development of novel technologies [1].
 Basically, nanotechnology deals with the synthesis of nanoparticles of different shapes, sizes and their potential applications [2].
 Nanoparticles have a wide range of applications in the field of environmental pollution control, drug delivery, and material chemistry [3].
-However, the augmentation of suitable process or mechanism of nanomaterial synthesis as well as full control of size and dispersity is still a matter of great confront to current nanotechnology [4-8].
+However, the augmentation of a suitable process or mechanism of nanomaterial synthesis as well as full control of size and dispersity is still a matter of great confront to current nanotechnology [4-8].
 Synthesis of metal nanoparticles has an advantage of having the large surface area for their antimicrobial activity and other applications [1].
 For thousands of years silver has been used as a healing and antimicrobial agent throughout the world [9].
 Some researchers have shown silver’s magisterial performance in fighting against microbes [10].
 Ionic silver can be used in wide applications from antimicrobial material to electronic sensors [11].
 There are several methods existing for the synthesis of nanoparticles such as using chemical reducing agents with enhancers, bacteria, fungus, many other microbes and plant parts extracts.
 Among the various known synthesis methods, plant-mediated nanoparticles synthesis is preferred as it is cost-effective, environment friendly and safe for human therapeutic use [12,13].
 The chemical method for the synthesis of nanoparticles has several occupational exposure hazards like carcinogenicity, genotoxicity, cytotoxicity and general toxicity [14].
 In the use of microbes, the problem for bio reduction is to maintain the aseptic conditions, which not only requires technical labour but also boosts the production cost.
 It has been reported that medicinally valuable angiosperms have the greatest potential for synthesis of metallic nanoparticles with respect to quality and quantity [12- 15].
 Many plant extract have the potential ability to synthesize AgNPs extra-cellularly including benghalensis [1], Syzygium cumini [2], Pelargonium graveolens [16], Capsicum annuum [17], Azadirachta indica [18], Allium cepa [19], Ficus coffee and tea (Camellia sinensis) [20], Mentha piperita [21] and Brassica juncea [22].
 It was found experimentally that the polyol components and water soluble hydro cyclic compounds present in leaf were mainly responsible for reduction of silver ions [23].
 Biosynthesized silver nanoparticles (AgNPs) are used in label free colorimetric assay [24], water-filtering apparatus [25], catalysis [26], anti-viral and anti-HIV studies [27].
 Many researchers have tried to synthesize AgNPs of variable size, shape and dispersity by varying metal ion or leaf broth concentration, pH, and temperature [12-15,18].
 It has been hypothesized that several factors together determine the synthesis of nanoparticles such as plant source, organic compounds in the crude plant extract and even the pigments, alkaloids, polyphenols and proteins etc. in plant extract [13,18].
 In the present study, we have described the mechanistic approach of biosynthesis of AgNPs using Saraca indica leaf extract.
 The antibacterial activity of synthesized AgNPs against E. coli DH5α was investigated by growth curve and well diffusion method.

 2 Experimental